Smit-create/design-patterns/strategy.md

 ```

 Now, how can we make this design more maintainable and also control
-the behaviour of a Car dynamically.
-Let's a Car can have two `fuelType` and
+the behaviour of a Car dynamically?
+Let's say a Car can have two `fuelType` and
 you want to change the `fuelType` of the Car if the Car has traveled 100
-kms.
+kms for some reason.

 The solution is to use a Strategy Pattern.